grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ca.md

 Mechanisms supporting control assessment, control assessment plan development, and/or control assessment reporting

+### ca-2.1: Independent Assessors

+Employ independent assessors or assessment teams to conduct control assessments.

+Independent assessors or assessment teams are individuals or groups who conduct impartial assessments of systems.
+Impartiality means that assessors are free from any perceived or actual conflicts of interest regarding the development, operation, sustainment, or management of the systems under assessment or the determination of control effectiveness.
+To achieve impartiality, assessors do not create a mutual or conflicting interest with the organizations where the assessments are being conducted, assess their own work, act as management or employees of the organizations they are serving, or place themselves in positions of advocacy for the organizations acquiring their services.

+Independent assessments can be obtained from elements within organizations or be contracted to public or private sector entities outside of organizations.
+Authorizing officials determine the required level of independence based on the security categories of systems and/or the risk to organizational operations, organizational assets, or individuals.
+Authorizing officials also determine if the level of assessor independence provides sufficient assurance that the results are sound and can be used to make credible, risk-based decisions.
+Assessor independence determination includes whether contracted assessment services have sufficient independence, such as when system owners are not directly involved in contracting processes or cannot influence the impartiality of the assessors conducting the assessments.
+During the system design and development phase, having independent assessors is analogous to having independent SMEs involved in design reviews.

+When organizations that own the systems are small or the structures of the organizations require that assessments be conducted by individuals that are in the developmental, operational, or management chain of the system owners, independence in assessment processes can be achieved by ensuring that assessment results are carefully reviewed and analyzed by independent teams of experts to validate the completeness, accuracy, integrity, and reliability of the results.
+Assessments performed for purposes other than to support authorization decisions are more likely to be useable for such decisions when performed by assessors with sufficient independence, thereby reducing the need to repeat assessments.

+independent assessors or assessment teams are employed to conduct control assessments.

+Assessment, authorization, and monitoring policy

+procedures addressing control assessments

+previous control assessment plan

+previous control assessment report

+plan of action and milestones

+existing authorization statement

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with security assessment responsibilities

+organizational personnel with information security and privacy responsibilities

+### ca-2.2: Specialized Assessments

+Include as part of control assessments, {{ insert: param, ca-02.02_odp.01 }}, {{ insert: param, ca-02.02_odp.02 }}, {{ insert: param, ca-02.02_odp.03 }}.

+Organizations can conduct specialized assessments, including verification and validation, system monitoring, insider threat assessments, malicious user testing, and other forms of testing.
+These assessments can improve readiness by exercising organizational capabilities and indicating current levels of performance as a means of focusing actions to improve security and privacy.
+Organizations conduct specialized assessments in accordance with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines.
+Authorizing officials approve the assessment methods in coordination with the organizational risk executive function.
+Organizations can include vulnerabilities uncovered during assessments into vulnerability remediation processes.
+Specialized assessments can also be conducted early in the system development life cycle (e.g., during initial design, development, and unit testing).

+ {{ insert: param, ca-02.02_odp.01 }} {{ insert: param, ca-02.02_odp.02 }} {{ insert: param, ca-02.02_odp.03 }} are included as part of control assessments.

+Assessment, authorization, and monitoring policy

+procedures addressing control assessments

+control assessment plan

+control assessment report

+control assessment evidence

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with control assessment responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms supporting control assessment

 ### ca-3: Information Exchange

 Approve and manage the exchange of information between the system and other systems using {{ insert: param, ca-03_odp.01 }};